bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 channels within a color space, one along the horizontal axis and one along the vertical.
 It can be configured to display a variety of different color spaces: hue vs. lightness, hue vs. saturation, red vs. blue, and so on.

+### `RadioButton`, `RadioGroup` widget minor improvements

+`RadioButton` and `RadioGroup` usage remains fully backward compatible.

+Improvements:

+- Event propagation from user interactions will now be canceled even if widgets are disabled.
+Previously, some relevant event propagation was not properly canceled.
+- `RadioButton` now emits a `ValueChange<bool>` entity event when checked, even when checked via a `RadioGroup`.
+Consistent with other `Checkable` widgets.
+  As a `RadioButton` cannot be unchecked through direct user interaction with this widget, a `ValueChange` event with value `false` can not be triggered for `RadioButton`.
+- If a `RadioButton` is focusable, a value change event can be triggered using the **Space** or **Enter** keys when focused.
+- `RadioGroup` is now optional and can be replaced with a custom implementation.

 ## First-party camera controllers